MonitorAmbientLight/mal-master/README.md

    - Navigate to the "Downloads" folder or directly to the "APKs" folder, depending on your device's file organization.

 4. **Select the APK file:**
-   - Tap on the downloaded AmbientLight-APK file.
+   - Tap on the downloaded MAL.apk file.

 5. **Enable installation from unknown sources:**
    - A notification will appear, stating, "For your security, your phone isn't allowed to install unknown apps from this          source.
 You can change this in Settings."